SheepDogBerksCo/website/content/events/20220206-suburban-tavern.md

 * 10-Pack: $90.00 ($9.00/ea)
 * 20-Pack: $160.00 ($8.00/ea)

 Cigars may be purchased through Richard Gould directly, or at Suburban Cigar Lounge.
-A small portion of the profits for this cigar will be donated to Sheepdog Cigar Club to continue its mission of helping our retired K9 officers.
+A portion of the profits for this cigar will be donated to Sheepdog Cigar Club to continue its mission of helping our retired K9 officers.